Remote Therapeutic Monitoring in North Carolina.

 NC Medicaid

 Medicare covers RTM for MSK and respiratory therapy.
-NC Medicaid provides full supplementary coverage.
+NC Medicaid provides partial supplementary coverage.

 Billing Requirements